os-popt/pypop-lso/docs/dev/env/use_conda_virtual_env.md

 # Use Conda's Virtual Environment

-It is **strongly suggested** to create and use [conda's virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for development of the `pypop-lso` library, as presented below:
+It is **strongly suggested** to create and use [conda's virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for developing the `pypop-lso` library, as presented below:

+## On Windows 10

 ```bash
 $ conda create --prefix virtual_env